marco-willi/camera-trap-data-pipeline/docs/zooniverse_uploads.md

 qsub upload_manifest.pbs
 ```

-This code can run for a long time, i.e. multiple days.
+### Image Compression

-Note2: Per default the images are being compressed during the upload process.
+Per default the images are being compressed during the upload process.
 Use the following paramters to change that behavior:

 ```
 --save_quality 50 \